vocalmajority/donate/index.markdown

 ### LGBTQIA+

+* The <a href="https://www.bklynboihood.com/">Bklyn Boi Hood</a> is an organization of queer and trans bois of color who create spaces for our community to bloom.

 * <a href="https://transgenderlawcenter.org/programs/blmp">Black LGBTQIA+ Migrant Project (BLMP)</a> is building and centering the power of Black LGBTQIA+ migrants to ensure the liberation of all Black people through community-building, political education, creating access to direct services, and organizing across borders.
 The organization is also providing cash assistance to Black LGBTQIA+ migrants and first generation people dealing with the impact of COVID-19.

+* <a href="https://www.bravespacealliance.org/">Brave Space Alliance</a> is the first Black-led, trans-led LGBTQ Center located on the South Side of Chicago, dedicated to creating and providing affirming, culturally competent, for-us by-us resources, programming, and services for LGBTQ individuals on the South and West sides of the city.
+They strive to empower, embolden, and educate each other through mutual aid, knowledge-sharing, and the creation of community-sourced resources as we build toward the liberation of all oppressed peoples.

+* The <a href="https://linktr.ee/FEMMEPREMACY">Femmepremacy</a> is a NYC QTPOC party/workshop/event space centering Black femmes.

 * The <a href="https://www.gofundme.com/f/homeless-black-trans-women-fund">Homeless Black Trans Women Fund</a> is providing financial assistance to the community of Black Trans women that live in Atlanta and are sex workers and/or homeless.